hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 NOTE: If the given range goes into the future, then it wont try to fetch data belonging to the future.

-NOTE: As NAV data for yesterday, could get updated anytime during the current day and sometimes even beyond in some worst cases.
+NOTE: Wrt MF as NAV data for yesterday, could get updated anytime during current day and sometimes even beyond in some worst cases.
 So data fetched by this program need not be accurate in some cases.
 If one tries to refetch the same date range as before, at a later date, then it tries to see if there is any update to the nav data, and if it appears so,